jackieli43/5611-Project1/README.md

 # 5611-Project1.github.io
 ![unknown](https://user-images.githubusercontent.com/76919047/193730594-27db3b34-933c-4606-a7cb-1dd0ba36d5bf.png)
 This is what the game looks like with the PRM nodes visible.
-You can also turn on the routes for each
+You can also turn on the routes for the main agent and other agents(crowd sim).